 In this tutorial, we will show you how to install and configuration Subversion on Ubuntu 16.04.
 For those of you who didn’t know, Subversion is an open-source version control system.
 It helps you keep track of a collection of files and folders.
 Any time you change, add or delete a file or folder that you manage with Subversion, you commit these changes to your Subversion repository, which creates a new revision in your repository reflecting these changes.
 You can always go back, look at, and get the contents of previous revisions.
 SVN supports several protocols for network access: SVN, SVN+SSH, HTTP, HTTPS.
 If you are behind a firewall, HTTP-based Subversion is advantageous since SVN traffic will go through the firewall without any additional firewall ruleset.

-This article assumes you have at least basic knowledge of linux, know how to use the shell, and most importantly, you host your site on your own VPS.
+This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo’ to the commands to get root privileges.
 I will show you through the step by step installation Subversion on a Ubuntu 16.04 (Xenial Xerus) server.

 Install Subversion on Ubuntu 16.04

 Step 1.
-First make sure that all your system packages are up-to-date by running these following apt-get commands in the terminal.
+First, make sure that all your system packages are up-to-date by running these following apt-get commands in the terminal.

 Step 2.
-Installing Apache web server.
+Installing the Apache webserver.

-First you need to install Apache web server to access svn server using http urls:
+First, you need to install Apache webserver to access svn server using HTTP URLs: